liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/05-designing-your-app.markdown

 and `EntriesFragment` are part of this activity.

 Now you're ready to create `GuestbooksActivity`.
 Fortunately, Android Studio has a template for creating an activity that contains a navigation drawer.
+Follow these steps to create `GuestbooksActivity` with the navigation drawer template:

 1. Right click the package `com.liferay.docs.liferayguestbook` and select *New* &rarr; *Activity* &rarr; *Navigation Drawer Activity* to launch the New